jessicaaa04/Power_Outage/README.md

 ### Bivariate Analysis

 To identify potential correlations within the data, bivariate analysis is essential for exploring and understanding the relationship between two variables.
-In the first figure, we used boxplot to illustrate the relationship between cause category and outrage duration in hours.
+In the figure, we used boxplot to illustrate the relationship between cause category and outrage duration in hours.

 <iframe src="figures/cause_duration.html" width=800 height=600 frameBorder=0></iframe>